Les Fugitifs: Cast

+Production

+Filming took place in Bordeaux for six weeks in June and July 1986.
+The film was also partially shot in front of Fort Vauban in Nîmes (Gard), at several locations in Meaux (Seine-et-Marne), and in Le Vésinet and Saint-Germain-en-Laye (Yvelines).

 Trivia

 The movie takes place in Bordeaux in the French department of Gironde, as evidenced by the license plates on the cars in the movie ending with "33", which, between 1950 and 2009, was assigned to Gironde.